Working with Iterators

 is provided, it returns the key of the first

-element that satisfies the given condition.
-The function $predicate
+element that satisfies the condition.
+The callback $predicate

 has the signature